itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

 As gridId you need to specify the id from the base config!

-## I want to replace a card used for a single enitity.
+## I want to replace a card used for a single enitity

 You can use global overrides which would be applied to all grids.